 CENTAUR was a 24-week phase II trial that randomized 137 participants in a 2:1 ratio to AMX0035 (n= 89) and placebo (n= 48).
-The primary outcome was the rate of decline in the ALSFRS-R score.47
+To be included in CENTAUR, patients had to be diagnosed with sporadic or familial ALS with a symptom onset of 18 months or less, have an SVC greater than 60%, and were allowed to be on a stable dose of riluzole for at least 30 days (see Supplement Table D7 for complete inclusion and exclusion criteria).
+The primary outcome was the rate of decline in the ALSFRS-R score.